This article is part of The Ascender, the Highrise platform for articles and resources.

 Here are some tips for using fun get-to-know-you questions in the workplace:

 • Keep the questions light and fun.
-Avoid the temptation to ask intrusive questions or questions that make judgments about appearance.
-An example of such a question is, "you always have the worst haircut in the office.
-Do you need some fashion advice?"
+Avoid the temptation of asking intrusive questions.
+An example of such a question is, "You always have the worst haircut in the office.
+Do you need some fashion advice?

 • Vary the types of questions you ask.
-This makes the exercise exciting, engages different types of thinking, and enables the gathering of more information.
-For example, you can ask about a historical figure and share lots of interesting tidbits that might draw others in.
+This makes the exercise exciting, engages different types of thinking, and enables gathering more information.
+For example, you can ask about a historical figure,

 • Be respectful of everyone's answers.
-Not everyone is comfortable sharing personal information, so respect boundaries.
+Not everyone is comfortable sharing personal information, so respect everyone's boundaries.

 • Make sure the questions are appropriate for the workplace.
 You don't want to ask questions that could be considered offensive or inappropriate.